 - Limit background data usage.
 You may want to restrict background data because it is one of the biggest data users.
 If this is enabled, apps will be refreshed their content in the background when your device is connected to the Internet.
 For instance, a news app may update its content even when you are not running it.
 Go to Settings > General > Background App Fresh > Background App Fresh.
 There are three options: Off, Wi-Fi, and Wi-Fi & Cellular Data.
 You may want to select Wi-Fi.
 Turning this off will also increase your battery life.

 - Wi-Fi Assist.
 You may want to turn this off.
-If this is enabled, your iPhone will automatically use cellular data when you have a Wi-Fi connection.
+If this is enabled, your iPhone will automatically use cellular data when you have a poor Wi-Fi connection.
+This may lead to some unwanted results.
+As stated above, I did not know I was watching Netflix over a cellular connection.
 Go to Settings > Cellular and scroll down to find this option.

 - Mail.
 Ok.
 We do not recommend disabling mail to save cellular data (although you may want this, if you do, go to Settings > Mail and turn off “Cellular Data”).
 However, you may disable Fetch New Data or you may want to fetch mail less frequently.
 You can change these settings by going to Settings > Passwords & Accounts > Fetch New Data.